 Eli married Anne in 1948, and their son Peter was born a year later.
 After a year in Cheryl Crawford’s American Repertory Theatre, the couple enrolled in the newly-formed Actors Studio.
 They were taught by Robert Lewis, alongside Brando, Tom Ewell, David Wayne, Maureen Stapleton, and Joan Copeland (Arthur Miller’s sister.)
 Lee Strasberg taught the younger group, including Montgomery Clift, Paul Newman, Joanne Woodward, Lee Remick, Shelley Winters, and Kim Stanley.

-After Crawford and Kazan left the Actors Studio, Lee Strasberg – ‘Some exercises in the Studio drove me crazy – bringing up painful childhood memories,’ Eli wrote in his autobiography, while Anne Jackson later told author Joanne Kaufman that Strasberg ‘sometimes got into areas that were better left to a psychiatrist.’
+After a rift with co-founder Lee Strasberg, Crawford and Kazan left the Actors Studio.
+‘Some exercises in the Studio drove me crazy – bringing up painful childhood memories,’ Eli wrote in his autobiography, while Anne Jackson later told author Joanne Kaufman that Strasberg ‘sometimes got into areas that were better left to a psychiatrist.’
 Nonetheless, Eli ‘enjoyed working with Lee, particularly when he taught us about emotional memory, which was a technique of transplanting emotional moments from our own lives into what a particular script required.’

 Joshua Logan became a guest moderator, and cast Eli opposite Henry Fonda in Mister Roberts, replacing Steven Hill.
 David Wayne was also in the cast.
 In 1951, Eli won the role of truck driver Alvaro Mangiacavallo in Tennessee Williams’ The Rose Tattoo.
 His co-star was Maureen Stapleton, and Don Murray played a minor role.
 Eli’s performance established him as one of Broadway’s finest actors.